Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Methods

 In contrast to LW radiation, the early Universe is not optically thin to ionizing radiation.
 Ionizing photons form a Strömgren region around sources, beyond which the radiation field decays rapidly.
 We therefore assume that ionizing radiation is confined to this region.
 To determine the size of the ionized region, we perform an iterative neighbour search starting from the radius of the host gas cell of the sources, doubling the search radius in each iteration until the recombination rate is larger than the source luminosity:

 where $\alpha\equiv8.4\times10^{-11}T^{-0.5}(T/10^3)^{-0.2}(1+(T/10^6)^{0.7})^{-1}$ is the recombination rate of hydrogen \citep{katz96}, $n_{\rm H}$ is the hydrogen number density, $Q$ is total ionizing photon release rate from the stars, and .
 While computationally efficient, this method assumes spherical symmetry and ignores the anisotropy of the surrounding gas distribution.
+We note that this corresponds to a Case A recombination rate.
+Since the iterative search doubles the radius at each step, the $\sim17\%$ difference relative to Case B is within a single search step and does not affect the resulting ionized region boundary in practice.

 Once the ionizing region is defined, we calculate the 1D column density $N_{\rm H}(r)$ along the line of sight from the star.
 The local radiation flux is then given by $F=L/(4\pi r^2)\exp(-N_{\rm H} \sigma)$, where $\sigma$ is the SED-weighted ionization cross-section.
 Additionally, we account for the self-shielding of dense gas clumps within the ionized region.
 The shielded flux for cold clumps is calculated as $F_s=F\exp(-n_{\rm H} L_{\rm Jeans} \sigma)$, where $n_{\rm H}$ is local hydrogen number density, $L_{\rm Jeans}$ is the local Jeans length.
 More accurate models considering anisotropy will be explored in future work.